Liberdus/docs-contrib/rpc/api.md

 }
 ```

-For more detailed on transaction object, please refer to [Transactions](https://github.com/Liberdus/server/tree/dev/src/transactions).
+For more detailed on transaction object, please refer to [source code](https://github.com/Liberdus/server/tree/dev/src/transactions) or [doc](../liberdus/transactions.md).

 ---